-Our consolidated financial statements are prepared in accordance with U.S. GAAP and include the accounts of the Company, our wholly owned subsidiaries and other entities in which we have a controlling financial interest.
+Our consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") and include the accounts of the Company, our wholly owned subsidiaries and other entities in which we have a controlling financial interest.
 We eliminate from our financial results all significant intercompany transactions.
 We do not have any investments in entities we believe are variable interest entities for which we are the primary beneficiary.